CarterVoekel/data-visualization-portfolio/project5-omniboss-agent/README.md

 ## Overview

 OmniBoss is an internal Glean AI agent that turns my Omni Analytics training documentation and certification notes into a virtual BI expert.
-It answers questions about modeling, cohort analysis, LOD strategies, and Omni vs Sigma trade-offs for project teams.
+It answers “how do I…” questions about modeling, cohort analysis, LOD strategies, and Omni vs Sigma trade-offs for project teams in real time

 ![OmniBoss agent](./Omniboss-home.png)

 **Type:** Internal AI agent / knowledge tool
-**Tools:** Glean, LLM (ChatGPT), Omni, retrieval over internal docs, prompt chaining
+**Tools:** Glean, LLM (ChatGPT), retrieval over internal docs, prompt design & chaining

 ## Problem

-Omni modeling patterns and best practices were scattered across personal notes, Notion pages, slide decks, and Slack threads
+Key Omni modeling patterns and best practices were scattered across:

+- Personal notes and certification docs
+- Notion pages and slide decks
+- Slack threads and ad hoc answers

-This caused:
+This led to:

 - Repeated “how do I model this?” questions from new consultants
 - Ramp-up that depended on direct access to a few SMEs
-- Inconsistent answers to the same modeling and workflow questions
+- Inconsistent answers to the same modeling and workflow problems

 ## Solution